openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 `mkdir -p ~/src; cd ~/src && git clone git://github.com/openaps/oref0.git || (cd oref0 && git checkout master && git pull)`

-if you are more adventurous and want to checkout the features of the oref0 dev branch (may still be highly experimental)please use
+If you have been looping for awhile, are setting up an additional rig, and are comfortable using the advanced features from the master branch, and want to test out the latest features of the oref0 dev branch (which may still be highly experimental) you can use:

 `mkdir -p ~/src; cd ~/src && git clone -b dev git://github.com/openaps/oref0.git || (cd oref0 && git checkout dev && git pull)`